Thomas Eugene Everhart: Early life and education

 Everhart's parents were William E. Everhart and Elizabeth A. West.
-Everhart received his A.B. in physics from Harvard University in 1953, and his M.S. in applied physics from the University of California, Los Angeles in 1955.
-He held a Marshall Scholarship at Clare College, University of Cambridge, where he completed a PhD in Physics under Professor Charles Oatley in 1958.
+Everhart received his A.B. in physics from Harvard University in 1953, and his M.S. in applied physics from the University of California, Los Angeles, in 1955.
+He held a Marshall Scholarship at Clare College, Cambridge, where he completed a PhD in physics under Professor Charles Oatley in 1958.

 Career

 Everhart-Thornley detector

 Everhart began working on electron detection and the design of scanning electron microscopes (SEMs) as a student with Charles Oatley at Cambridge in 1955.
 An initial prototype, the SEM1, had been developed by Dennis McMullen, who published his dissertation Investigations relating to the design of electron microscopes in 1952.
 It was further modified by Ken C. A. Smith, who developed a way to efficiently detect low-energy secondary electrons.
 Oatley and his students used SEM to develop a variety of new techniques for studying surface topography.

 Everhart developed techniques to detect low-energy secondaries.
 His Ph.D. thesis, in 1958, was Contrast formation in the scanning electron microscope.
 Analyzing the electrons detected by the SEM, he reported that about 67% of the signal measured could be attributed to low energy secondaries from the specimen.
 About 3% was due to higher-energy reflected electrons.
 He also presented equations to model the noise introduced.

 Use of the term "voltage contrast" to describe the relationship between the voltage applied to a specimen and the resulting image contrast, is attributed to Everhart.
 As of 1959, Everhart produced the first voltage-contrast images of p-n junctions of biased silicon diodes.
 Voltage contrast, the ability to detect variations in surface electrical potentials on a specimen, is now one of several imaging modes used for the characterization, diagnosis and failure analysis of semiconductors.
 As many as half of the SEMs sold are believed to be used in semiconductor applications.

 Everhart studied contrast mechanisms in detail and developed a new theory of reflection of electrons from solids.
 He also made some of the first quantitative studies of the effects of beam penetration on image formation in the SEM.